edofic/pr-stats/README.md

 This will dump JSON formatted stats to the console.

+### AWS Lambda

+You can also package this tool as an AWS Lambda function.
+For this you will need to provide a `prst_config.py` file - see `prst_config.sample` and then run `make dist` or `make dockerdist` for a completely isolated built.

+The `prst_config.py` contains an aditional parameter: `put_url`.
+If present, the lambda will HTTP PUT the results to the given url after it's done.

 ## Viewing the results

 The `view` folder contains a very simple Angular.js based renderer for the results.
 It is a static page and takes URL to stats as a query string.